nelsonfigueroa/nelson.cloud/content/posts/2021-03-22-handling-decimal-precision-in-rails.md

 ## ERB Form

-In the form, we need to use use `step` to add front-end validation and to be able to accept decimal values in the field.
+In the form, we need to use `step` to add front-end validation and to be able to accept decimal values in the field.

 ```rb
 <%= form_with model: @expense, url: {controller: 'expenses', action: 'create'} do |f| %>